mbudisic/MA563-S20/syllabus.md

   * 2 - meets standards
   * 3 - exemplary

 To come up with the final grade, each category will be weighed according to the table below.
 The grade for the category will be a mean of grades of submitted work (e.g., grade for "Homework" will be a simple mean of all submitted homeworks).
+To come up with a final grade, I then expect that the nearest-integer rounding of the weighed score results in the letter grade.
+However, I do reserve the right to intervene in this simple formula if I noticed inflation of the grade, or particularly low-scores throughout.

 | Component | Percentage |
 | --- | --- |